 The Office of Personal Development is just one of several resources that empowers students to take ownership of their learning and connect their personal goals with available courses and activities.

-With opportunities such as the Cooperative Engineering Education Program (Co-op) that gives students hands-on work experience, the McCormick Office of Career Development (MCD) provides programs and services that offer career advice and integrated learning.
+With opportunities such as the Cooperative Engineering Education Program (Co-op) that gives students hands-on work experience, Engineering Career Development (ECD) provides programs and services that offer career advice and integrated learning.

 McCormick students enjoy small classes taught by 180 full-time faculty members—professors recognized as leaders in their field who hold numerous patents, work closely with industry, and routinely receive major awards to pursue cutting-edge research.

 McCormick’s 1:9 faculty-student ratio means that world-class faculty get to know you by name, and undergraduates frequently play active roles on faculty-led research teams.

 As a McCormick student, you’ll soon realize how our dual mission—creating new knowledge through research and engaging and educating our students — directly affects your life and future in very real and practical ways.

 You’ll see how the scope and quality of our faculty’s research energize the classroom with new ideas across the full spectrum of engineering disciplines, and how their passion for their work inspires you with new possibilities in your chosen field.
 It may even draw you into the research lab to work side by side.

 As early as your first year, you’ll have opportunities to participate in innovative research with our faculty members.
 It’s common for our students to be part of a team that publishes notable research results and connects science to solutions that affect people’s lives.